marijnh/Eloquent-JavaScript/05_higher_order.md

 As you can see, the dead scripts in Unicode are, on average, older than the living ones.
 This is not a terribly meaningful or surprising statistic.
 But I hope you'll agree that the code used to compute it isn't hard to read.
 You can see it as a pipeline: we start with all scripts, filter out the living (or dead) ones, take the years from those, average them, and round the result.

-You could definitely also write this computation as one big ((loop)):
+You could definitely also write this computation as one big ((loop)).

 ```
 let total = 0, count = 0;